| Welcome to the UNDERWORLD OF INSECTS! Here you will DISCOVER current RESEARCH in Entomology, MITES and Collembolans,

-INSECT ART, and many links to INSECT-related subjects and graphics.
-Thanks for visiting INSECT CATACOMBS! |
+INSECT DIGITAL ART, and many links to INSECT-related science.

-CURRENT RESEARCH NEWS: White beetle dazzles scientists
+CURRENT INSECT SCIENCE RESEARCH NEWS:

-January 18, 2007
+Beetle dazzles insect scientists: January 18, 2007

 The finger-tip sized Cyphochilus beetle, found in south-east Asia, had a shell whiter than most other materials found in nature, UK researchers said.